Maternity Leave and Child Care Leave

 - Adoptive parents

-- Both parents shared between them
+- Both parents, shared between them

 What are your employer obligations for maternity leave and parental leave?

-If you’re unsure about your obligations to provide maternity leave, parental leave, or other leaves of absences, call Employer Line.
+If you’re unsure about your obligations to provide maternity leave, parental leave, or other leaves of absence, call Employer Line.
 You can reach our HR experts for free employer advice at 1 (888) 219-8767.